 Figure 2.
 A framework outlining the conventional, contingency, and crisis surge responses.
-PACU: post-anesthesia care unit. [from Christian, et al.; Chest (2014)].(51)
+PACU: post-anesthesia care unit. [from Christian, et al.; Chest (2014)].(67) Note: Both morbidity and mortality relative risk increases as care needs progress through the levels.

-- 7. Develop Recall Roster for all assets (nursing, physician, housekeeping, dietary, security, admin, etc) and triggers for re-calling those who may be needed from remote work. - 8.
+- 8. Develop Recall Roster for all assets (nursing, physician, housekeeping, dietary, security, admin, etc) and triggers for re-calling those who may be needed from remote work. - 9.
 Consider logistic/ancillary support needs when determining "Essential Personnel" for tasks including: - a.
 Disposal of personal protective equipment (PPE) and cleaning both "dirty" rooms and shared spaces.
-These tasks should be prioritized and will be in very high demand.(52) - b.
-Allocation of adequate space for safe, respectful care of the deceased.(53) - c.
-Designating locations and facilities to shelter and feed families of ill patients, staff members, and even families of staff members to augment and limit absenteeism (up to 40-50% or higher) that can be anticipated with illness, school/childcare closure, and fear.
-(49, 50)
+These tasks should be prioritized and will be in very high demand.(68) - b.
+Allocation of adequate space for safe, respectful care of the deceased.(69) - c.
+Designating locations and facilities to shelter and feed families of ill patients, staff members, and even families of staff members to augment and limit absenteeism (up to 40-50% or higher) that can be anticipated with illness, school/childcare closure, and fear.(65, 66)